Profico at Web Summit 2021: Top 5 Tech Trends

 A browser extension that provides you with an assessment of the trustworthiness and with context on the news you consume online, as you scroll through your feed – whether that’s on social media, newsfeed, or any type of online environment.

-Epoka provides the users to see a realistic preview of their furniture.
+Epoka provides users the ability to see a realistic preview of their furniture.
 All you need to do is snap a photo of that old couch you want to replace and find something new you like from the catalog.

 From analyzing the content and providing translations all the way to generating text using AI that gets proofed and checked by human proofreaders, creating a perfect human-machine synergy.
 Used by Yahoo and Microsoft to generate content.

 Teams can collaborate directly where they work by adding Slack-like chat inside the product or adding Google Docs-style comments or visual annotations anywhere on the product itself.

 Claid makes images better in the sense of resolution, weight, and colors.
 Their image rendering API utilizes the latest AI technologies to eliminate image compression artifacts, upsample, retouch, resize and encode images to align every single image to user-specific quality requirements.

 World’s first AI that applies for jobs on behalf of the user.
 AI applies to the job and generates unique CVs and cover letters for every job.
 The user has the option to withdraw from applications later on.

 A “humanoid” AI Recruiter that does real-time interviews, sends personalized applicant feedback & decreases HR workload by 90%.
 Currently in Beta.

 Imagine a future where AI is applying for a job (Swiftly) and its application is being reviewed by another AI (Zenhire).
 We’ve come a long way.